romainzimmer/s2net/README.md

 including optional lateral and recurrent connections.

-If you use this code, please consider citing: R. Zimmer, T. Pellegrini2 , S. F. Singh, and T. Masquelier.
+If you use this code, please consider citing: R. Zimmer, T. Pellegrini , S. F. Singh, and T. Masquelier.
 Technical report: supervised training of convolutional spiking neural networks with PyTorch.
 In https://arxiv.org/abs/1911.10124

 This work is based on F. Zenke's tutorial on surrogate gradient learning in Spiking Neural Networks (https://github.com/fzenke/spytorch).